santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/Escalations-&-Collaborations/Collaborations.md

 - What is the most recent time this issue has occurred?
 - What are the steps to reproduce this issue?

-# Server Database (SQL, Synapse Analytics)
-- Server Name
-- Database Name
-- User Name
-- Errors or Warnings found
-- What is the most recent time this issue has occurred?
-- What are the steps to reproduce this issue?

-#Function App
-- App Service
-- Function Name
-- What is the most recent time this issue has occurred?
-- What are the steps to reproduce this issue?

-# Azure Machine Learning
-1. Is this using Azure Automation ML?
-2. Scoring URI and key (if any)
-3. If not using Automation, include the swagger.json file

 #Dev Ops
 When opening a collaboration to Azure Dev Ops, be sure to include the following in your request: